 Interested in Hypnobirthing?

-I am trained in Confident Childbirth Hypnobirthing to enable you to learn techniques to help you have the most calm, confident and relaxed birth experience possible for you.
-Or if you are feeling anxious about the birth, breastfeeding, or you are suffering from pregnancy anxiety, we can work together to resolve your fears on a practical and emotional level.
+I am trained in Confident Childbirth Hypnobirthing which helps you learn techniques to have the most calm, confident and relaxed birth experience possible for you.

 It’s never too late to start so please speak to me if you want to find out more.
 I offer a discounted rate if reflexology and hypnobirthing treatments are undertaken together.